Ask Chef Dennis

 I’m happy to hear you enjoyed my oyster recipe!
 It was one of my most popular recipes in my restaurant days.

-Roseanne Fife
+4. Roseanne Fife says

 My question is how can I adapt this recipe to pre shucked oysters?